Greedy Poisson Rejection Sampling: Discussion and Future Work

 \section{Discussion and Future Work}

-Using Poisson processes, we constructed greedy Poisson rejection sampling.
+Using the theory of Poisson processes, we constructed greedy Poisson rejection sampling.
 We proved the correctness of the algorithm and analyzed its runtime, and showed that it could be used to obtain a channel simulation protocol.
 We then developed several variations on it, analyzed their runtimes, and showed that they could all be used to obtain channel simulation protocols.
 As the most significant result of the paper, we showed that using the binary search variant of GPRS we can achieve $\Oh(\KLD{Q}{P})$ runtime for arbitrary one-dimensional, unimodal density ratios, significantly improving upon the previous best $\Oh(\infD{Q}{P})$ bound by A* coding.

 There are several interesting directions for future work.
 From a practical perspective, the most pressing question is whether efficient channel simulation algorithms exist for multivariate problems; finding an efficient channel simulation protocol for multivariate Gaussians would already have far-reaching practical consequences.
+We also highlight an interesting theoretical question.
+We found that the most general version of GPRS needs to simulate exactly $\exptwo(\infD{Q}{P})$ samples in expectation, which matches A* sampling.
+From \citet{agustsson2020universally}, we know that for general problems, the average number of simulated samples has to be at least on the order of $\exptwo(\KLD{Q}{P})$.
+Hence we ask whether this lower bound can be tightened to match the expected runtime of GPRS and A* sampling or whether there exists an algorithm that achieves a lower runtime.